-- H5.7.4.12.1 The Woodlands identified within the Secondary Plan area were considered significant at the time of the Scoped Subwatershed Study. - H5.7.4.12.2 Where development is proposed on lands within adjacent lands of significant woodlands as defined in section B1.2.4, an Environmental Impact Study may be required.
-The Study will identify or refine the boundaries of significant woodlands and implement measures to protect and enhance such significant woodlands for any development proposal including defining the width of buffer.
+- H5.7.4.12.1 The Woodlands identified within the Secondary Plan area were considered significant at the time of the Scoped Subwatershed Study. - H5.7.4.12.2 The Subwatershed Impact Study will identify or refine the boundaries of significant woodlands and implement measures to protect and enhance such significant woodlands including refining the width of buffer.